You mean those shiny gino shirts I use to wear with Dominicanada???.lol

 There was one prison that the wall came down and 700 prisioners escape.
 It is as bad as it gets

-I am so sorry to hear that
+I am so sorry to hear thathmm

 sorry no news yet..
 I ll check the consulado website to see if they are asking for donations